Made possible by the Eugene McDermott Education Fund.

 Summer Art Camp Internships

-All positions for summer 2016 have been filled.
+Applications for summer 2017 will be open in January 2017.
+All details concerning the application process will be available here at that time.
 For information on the 2016 program, please view our 2016 Summer Art Camp Internship Flyer.

 The Dallas Museum of Art offers up to eight volunteer internship positions in Family, Access, and School Experiences during the summer months, open to college students who are completing their degrees.
 Interns work closely with art instructors to facilitate Summer Art Camp programs designed for children age 4–12 and teens age 13-18.
 Interns build hands-on teaching skills by helping to guide students in art-making projects, games, and sensory explorations.